Can I convert an S Corporation to a C Corporation?

 Currently, the IRS doesn't have a form for making the revocation.
 But you can create a revocation statement yourself or with a tax practitioner's help.
 The statement should include the number of shares outstanding at revocation date; the name, address and employer identification number of the S corporation; and the effective revocation date.
 The person who usually signs the S corporation income tax return should sign the statement.

 The revocation statement should be delivered to the Internal Revenue Service by the 15th day of the third month of the tax year.
-For example, if you wanted to revoke your S corporation status as of January 1, 2012, you would want to file the revocation statement by March 15, 2012.One final comment: You may (or may not) get an acknowledgement letter.
+For example, if you wanted to revoke your S corporation status as of January 1 of some year, you would want to file the revocation statement by March 15 of that same year.

 Back to list of frequently asked questions